 But to those who find callouses painful and want to get rid of them, do not attempt to remove them by yourself and instead consult a podiatrist.
+There’s also a competent children’s podiatrist you can always ask for help for foot issues concerning the young ones.
 You may also want to place some protective padding around the areas of your feet that are affected by this condition.

 6. Plantar fasciitis